bigchaindb/bigchaindb-node-ansible/README.md

 ### How to use

 1. Inspect ./vars/install-config.yml and edit settings if required.
+   Pay close attention to nginx section if you need it.
+Nginx config disabled by default.
-2. Add list of hosts to ./hosts/all file.
+2. Add list of hosts and optional per host variables to ./hosts/all file.
 2. cd into playbook directory.
 3. run with `ansible-playbook install.yml -i hosts/all --extra-vars "top_dir=$(pwd)"` in bash shell.
 4. Wait for all plays to complete

-Bigchaindb should be now available on port 9984.
+Bigchaindb should be now available on port 9984 or port 80 if nginx is up.

 ### Other notes